Maha-AbuSeif/JENKINS/README.md

 ## ☁️ Stage 4: Deploy to AWS EKS

 - 🔑 Uses AWS credentials stored in Jenkins (`aws-cred`).
+- 🔄 Replaces database info and credetianls references in deployment manifest.
 - 🔄 Replaces image reference in deployment manifest.
 - 🌐 Connects to the EKS cluster (`python-app-cluster`) via AWS CLI.
 - 🚢 Applies the Kubernetes manifests: